thernst-de/smarthome.plugin.autoblind/README.md

 Name                  | Description | What happens if attribute is missing?
 --------------------- | ----------- | -------------------------------------
-name                  | A name for this item | Item Id will be used as name startup_delay         | Delay on smarthome.py startup after which the first calculation of the current state is triggered (seconds). | The value from `startup_delay_default` in the plugin configuration is used as startup delay as_laststate_item_id         | Id of the item which is used to store the id of the current state. | The current state is recorded internally and not preserved when restarting smarthome.py. as_laststate_item_name       | Id of the item which is used to store the nane of the current state (use this item for display purposes) | The name of the current state is not available.
+name                  | A name for this item | Item Id will be used as name as_startup_delay         | Delay on smarthome.py startup after which the first calculation of the current state is triggered (seconds). | The value from `startup_delay_default` in the plugin configuration is used as startup delay as_laststate_item_id         | Id of the item which is used to store the id of the current state. | The current state is recorded internally and not preserved when restarting smarthome.py. as_laststate_item_name       | Id of the item which is used to store the nane of the current state (use this item for display purposes) | The name of the current state is not available.